Minestom/minestom.net/docs/thread-architecture/acquirable-api.md

 ### Acquirable Collections

-Let's say you have a `AcquirableCollection<Player>` and you want to access **safely** all of the players it contains.
+Let's say you have a `AcquirableCollection<Player>` and you want to **safely** access all the players it contains.
 You have multiple solutions, each having pros & cons.

 #### Naive loop